-Moreover, a victim can’t take legal actions if they had provoked the dog into becoming aggressive.
+Moreover, a victim can’t take legal action if they had provoked the dog into becoming aggressive.
 The accident should also involve dog bites in particular, as the dog owner isn’t liable for any other type of dog attack.

 2. Premises Liability Rules

-Premises Liability rule applies when a person sustains injuries because of a dangerous element in a property.
+The Premises Liability rule applies when a person sustains injuries because of a dangerous element in a property.
 And this law can take effect when a dog attacks a person without biting, such as knocking a person down.

 The victim only needs to prove the dog owner’s negligence and failure in keeping their dog from hurting anyone.

 For example, you can sue the dog owner if they let their aggressive dog run around while you were on their property.
-However, you can’t take legal actions if you approached a leashed aggressive dog after the dog owner told you not to.
+However, you can’t take legal action if you approached a leashed aggressive dog after the dog owner told you not to.